kevinburke/rest/README.md

 ### Transport

-Use the `rest.Transport` as the `http.Transport` to easily inspect the raw HTTP request and response.
+Use the `restclient.Transport` as the `http.Transport` to easily inspect the raw HTTP request and response.
 Set `DEBUG_HTTP_TRAFFIC=true` in your environment to dump HTTP requests and responses to stderr.

 ### Defining Custom Error Responses